PdxCodeGuild/Programming102/practice/unit_2/exercise_4.md

 ---

-Let's write a simple REPL (read, evaluate, print, loop) calculator that can handle addition and subtraction.
+Let's write a REPL (read, evaluate, print, loop) calculator that can handle addition and subtraction.

 Ask the user for an `operator` and each `operand`.
 Don't forget that `input` returns a `string`, which you can convert to a float using `float(user_input)` where `user_input` is the string you got from `input`.